Get Help Today(855) 593-1695

 The pre-alcoholism stage can reveal someone who associates alcohol with coping with challenging emotions.
 Due to this idea, he or she may show progressively worse drinking patterns over time.
 The second stage is the early alcoholism stage of drinking, which can include preoccupation with drinking, lying about drinking, secretly drinking, or blacking out when drinking.
 The middle stage includes someone who is showing more visible signs of alcohol abuse, showing irritability, depression, anxiety, or a craving for alcohol.
 Those who are drinking may also suffer relationship challenges, or abnormal behavior.

-Additionally, someone may face an alcohol dependence, using it to feel good, or feeling “out of sorts” if they do not drink alcohol.
+Additionally, someone may face an alcohol dependence with tolerance and withdrawal.
 End stage alcoholism includes a full-blown alcohol abuse disorder, where someone is displaying more serious effects of alcoholism.
-The final stage, alcohol addiction denotes an addiction and they should get professional treatment to overcome it before it is too late.
+In any stage, getting professional treatment for an AUD is recommended.

 Take action & empower yourself

 Someone may be using alcohol to cope with underlying emotional disorders like anxiety or depression and as a result, can develop a tolerance or withdrawal because of it.
-Alcohol withdrawal is the body’s way of ridding it of the cravings and symptoms of alcoholism.
-The challenge is once the body and mind have become used to alcohol’s effects, it becomes hard to “feel normal” when going cold turkey.
+Alcohol withdrawal occurs when the body is physically dependent on alcohol and is trying to create homeostasis without alcohol.
+The challenge is once the body and mind have become used to alcohol’s effects, it becomes hard to “feel normal” without it.
 Withdrawal symptoms occur and typically include:

 - High blood pressure